 When to Consult a Doctor

-- Is unable to sit properly without support or on his own
+- he is unable to sit properly without support or on his own.

-- Is not eating anything or has a consistently low appetite
+- he is not eating anything or has a low appetite consistently.

-- Has a fever of over a 100.4 degrees Celsius
+- he has a fever of over a 100.4 degrees Celsius.

 Your baby may even begin walking, talking a bit or crawling masterfully at this age.
 Sometimes things develop at such a pace that it feels there are developmental delays or too much of growth spurts when in reality, everything’s fine.
 Be patient where feeding and settling your little one to sleep are concerned.
-Really, all it takes is a little time since he’s growing and exploring and as a parent, the best thing to do is stay flexible and accommodative of new perspectives.
+Let your child explore as he is growing, and as a parent, the best thing to do is stay flexible and accommodative of new perspectives.

 Previous Week: 35 Weeks Old Baby